SumiSastri/dev-blogs/docs/data-structures-algorithms/part3-understanding-time-efficiency.md

 ---
 layout: default
-title: Alogorithms and data-processing efficiency
+title: Algorithms and data-processing efficiency
 nav_order: 13
 parent: DSA - data structures and algorithms
 last_updated: May 2025
 ---

-# Alogorithms and data-processing efficiency
+# Algorithms and data-processing efficiency

 Data in an application is processed by underlying programs or algorithms.
 Data operations involve sorting, searching, storing, uploading, downloading, inserting, editing and deleting.